StyraInc/mcov/README.md

 v0.37.0
 ```

+## Caveats

+Note that not all features of Rego that have been added over time — or changes made to existing ones — are possible to track using capabilities alone.
+Use the version reported by mcov as a starting point — not as a replacement for testing compatibility!

 ## OPA Versions Cheatsheet

 Below lists additions to the Rego language, as presented in the OPA capabilities file for each version.